2023 Pricing Updated and Registration Open!

 Week 6*

-*Week 2 and Week 6 Special Pricing – these weeks will always be available at the “In Camp” rate for reservation.
+*Week 2 Special Pricing – this week will always be available at the “In Camp” rate for reservation.

 Registering a Troop